 Such stories appear to be deliberately contrived for the benefit of the (not-so-clever) viewer/reader.
 Unless it’s so obvious.. you might not get it?
 Unless it is extraordinary you won’t be interested.

 But, if we only tell stories based on extremes what about everything and everyone in between?
 What are these stories?
-The majority of people are neither rich/ poor, old/young etc. and their stories are legitimate and real and as meaningful as those depicted in the extremes.
+Should they be ignored?
+People are not just rich/ poor, old/young etc. and their stories are legitimate and real and as meaningful as those depicted in the extremes.
+Perhaps more so

 In interior design the story normally presented is: “before” and “after”.
 Again this works with extremes.
-Unhappy client/homeowner, problematic space, no ideas how to solve it… In steps the designer with a magic wand to re-work the space, solve all problems, and hey presto!
+Unhappy client, problematic space, difficult solution… In steps the designer with a magic wand to re-work the space, solve all problems, and hey presto!
 Before: all misery and chaos.
 After: happiness and delight.
 And sometimes, yes, it does work that way.

 But people make decisions all the time.
 Mostly they do so without the aid of a designer, and more often it is as an on-going process.
 Sometimes we make big decisions, sometimes, small: both consciously and unconsciously.
 Being able to articulate these experiences and ideas as thoughts and decisions is key to understanding not just how people think, but how they see the problem.